 Long Ridge Equity Partners bought a 29% stake in Carson's holding company, Carson Group, last year.
 The transaction was part of a major industry trend of private equity firms, including KKR, Stone Point Capital and Genstar Capital, buying into the independent advisory space over the past two years.

-“Carson has built his current business based on his rock star status and his understanding of the affluent clientele of the IBD market,” says Jeff Spears, the former CEO of platform provider Sanctuary Wealth Services.
+“Carson has built his current business based on his rock star status and his understanding of the affluent clientele of the IBD market,” says Jeff Spears, the former CEO of platform provider Sanctuary Wealth Services, during an interview with Financial Planning in September.

 Since unveiling the new client portal in October, Carson says that advisors have generated 635 new leads.
 “Ron is a visionary that has the ability to always be looking to the future and challenging his own business models — even to the point of putting himself out of business,” says Eric Clarke of the technology provider Orion Advisor Services.